thearshkumar/treasury-swap/README.md

 ## Quick Start

+Running this repository requires you to have access to Bloomberg.
+Automated data pulls for recreating the plots and data would only work with the bloomberg-enabled machines.
-To quickest way to run code in this repo is to use the following steps.
+The quickest way to run code in this repo is to use the following steps.
 First, you must have the `conda`
 package manager installed (e.g., via Anaconda).
-However, I recommend using `mamba`, via [miniforge] (https://github.com/conda-forge/miniforge) as it is faster and more lightweight than `conda`.
+However, we recommend using `mamba`, via [miniforge] (https://github.com/conda-forge/miniforge) as it is faster and more lightweight than `conda`.
 Second, you must have TexLive (or another LaTeX distribution) installed on your computer and available in your path.
 You can do this by downloading and